smaakage85/shit/README.md

 ## How to Start the Shit-storm

-Append the above function to your `.bashrc` file.
+Append the above code snippet to your `.bashrc` file.

 Restart the terminal: